 I hate you... ok.

 Personally, I would love to float through life all zen and peaceful, and some days I do, but I’m always tested, like when I find another gift from Missy.
-It leaves me with a choice to indulge in my negative thoughts or to remind myself that “I trust this will all work out somehow.”
+It leaves me with a choice to indulge in my negative thoughts or to coach myself by affirming that “I trust this will all work out somehow.”
 It doesn’t mean I’m not taking action, it just means I’m taking action while keeping my cool.
 I can talk to my neighbor and/or management about the dog problem, but I’m probably not going to transform my neighbor into a super considerate human.
-He’s asleep, and the best thing I can do for myself is to continue accepting him for who he is while taking care of myself by setting boundaries when necessary.
+He’s asleep, and the best thing I can do for myself is to continue accepting him for who he is while taking care of my mindset by setting boundaries when necessary.
 Constantly choosing to replay the story in my head and getting myself riled up doesn’t help anyone or anything.

 Here’s to a new week of productive thoughts!